James & Jamesy is a Canadian performance company comprised of Aaron Malkin and Alastair Knowles in partnership with David MacMurray Smith.

-Since 2012, James & Jamesy shows have sold over 25,000 tickets and been performed over 250 times, appearing in every major Canadian city.
-Their accessibility and wide appeal is evident by numerous 5-Star reviews and over a dozen Best-of-Fest awards from theatre festivals throughout Canada.
+Since 2012, James & Jamesy shows have sold over 60,000 tickets and been performed over 500 times across Canada, the United States, and the UK.
+Their accessibility and wide appeal is evident by numerous 5-Star reviews and 20 Best-of-Fest awards.
 Regarded as “Fringe legends” (Montreal Gazette), “Fringe stalwarts” (Winnipeg Free Press) and “One of the most popular fringe duos ever” (CBC), James & Jamesy have firmly claimed a place in the ranks of contemporary Canadian theatre.

 A cornerstone of James & Jamesy is its classes and workshops, which help people overcome fears and find new freedom in self-expression, drawing on clown and improv methodologies.
 We run classes out of our studio in Vancouver, and teach intensive workshops nationally to adults, elementary schools, and high schools.

 James & Jamesy partner with other Vancouver-based clown organizations to produce Vancouver’s annual In Jest Festival of Clown & Play.
 In Jest was conceived out of a desire to celebrate and share the many facets of clown and play and the benefits they hold for supporting the health and welfare of people from all walks of life and the communities they live in.